apeidro/UP2-Squared-y-arduino/README.md

 -index.html  It is the web page that contains the elements of control and visualization of sensors along with the graphs.

+-screen_web.pdf  It is a graphic sample of what is seen when executing the index.html file.

+-esquema.pdf  it is the scheme of the circuit.